Assessment & Mentoring FAQs

 Will Level 1 assessments for 2021 be online?

 Yes, Level 1 assessments for 2021 will be offered via the Zoom platform.
-The committee recommends that candidates and mentors arrange classes to gain experience working with zoom in the months before assessment.
+The committee recommends that candidates and mentors arrange classes to gain experience working with Zoom in the months before assessment.
+Please review the Zoom Assessment 2021 FAQ for Candidates guide.

 How many recommendations are needed to apply for an assessment?